 Having the opportunity to present to a selection panel allows you to back up your résumé by displaying the qualities that make you ideal for the position for which you are applying.
-If you're new to interviewing or are out of practice, or just new to the Disability, Aged and Community Care sector contact our Career Advisors for help.
+If you're new or out of practice at interviewing, or just new to the disability, community and aged care sector contact our Career Advisors for help.

 Be punctual – double check the time and date of the interview, make sure you know the exact location, and arrive in ample time

 Be prepared – know the name of your primary contact and understand the operations of the organisation you are interviewing for (to make a start research our Employer Directory)

 Be ready to outline your strengths and weaknesses - you might need to explain your strengths and weaknesses in your interview so you can show why you are the right person for the role